 Whereas if we decide to go only with the Android app, we (again, very roughly) would only get 8% of our current visitors.
 Keep in mind there are around 70 different devices using this OS, that you can check by clicking on Android in Google Analytics.

-If you think that your user will be playing with your app a few times a day, then it makes more sense to start with an app.
+If you think that people will be using your app a few times a day, then it makes more sense to start with a mobile app.
 It is way more convenient, faster to access, and keeps users up to date with notifications.

 Things like games, notes, to-do lists, reminders, alarm clock, e-mail or social media – most of them are recommended to have as a mobile app.
 You’ll use them pretty often during the day and want your interaction with them to be lag-free.